 So, what can we expect, and how do we even forecast the impact of IT sector electricity going forward?
 And will it be that ‘bad’ as some predict?
 Organizations at the forefront of electrification, decarbonization, and digitization believe that the impact will be limited due to technological progress and clean power sources, combined with higher efficiency and more intelligent solutions.

 Schneider Electric, a leader in the mentioned areas, released a report end May 2021, offering a refined forecast for IT electricity consumption up to 2030, along with the critical risks regarding the rise of IT in terms of electricity consumption.

 In the report, entitled “Digital economy and climate impact.
-A bottom-up forecast of the IT sector energy consumption and carbon footprint to 2030,” – the authors estimate that IT sector electricity demand will grow by 50% by 2030, reaching 3,200TWh, equivalent to 5 percent CAGR over the next decade, as mentioned.
+A bottom-up forecast of the IT sector energy consumption and carbon footprint to 2030,” – the authors estimate that IT sector electricity demand will grow by 50% by 2030, reaching 3,200TWh, as mentioned.

 The forecast considers several observed efficiency gains in, among others, data centers, mobile network developments, and efficiencies realized in areas such as device manufacturing.

-Several emerging applications such as autonomous vehicles and blockchain developments are not considered yet since the research focuses on the more certain technology developments, with the bulk of growth expected to come from data centers and networks.
+However, several emerging applications such as autonomous vehicles and blockchain developments are not considered in the forecast yet since the research focuses on the more “certain” technology developments, with the bulk of growth expected to come from data centers and networks.

 The report uses a bottom-up approach based on two main sets of drivers for electricity demand growth from digitalization.

 The forecasts, findings, and detailed data can be read per sector here, with the impact of digitalization on computing and data storage (“more data”, cfr. the growing datasphere) as the starting point.